-A combination of state statutes and local laws govern City of Brooklyn Park procurement.
+A combination of state statutes and local laws govern City of Rochester procurement.

 Bidding thresholds and requirements.
-In general, the City of Brooklyn Park must procure goods, professional and technical services, general services and construction valued at more than \$175,000 through formal solicitation of competitive sealed bids or proposals.
+In general, the City of Rochester must procure goods, professional and technical services, general services and construction valued at more than \$175,000 through formal solicitation of competitive sealed bids or proposals.
 Purchases below that amount can be made through informal solicitation.
-Public advertisement includes posting on the City procurement website and in the official newspaper of the City.
-Competition is not required for purchases of \$10,000 or less.
+Public advertisement includes posting on the City procurement website and in the City's official newspaper.
+Competition may not be required for purchases under \$25,000 in cases where the City foregoes requests for quotations and procures goods or services directly in the "open market."